loliverhennigh/Quantum-Walk-Simulator/README.md

 |start> (vector) is the initial distribution.
 In the example above its (1,0) so it starts on the first node
 |distribution> is the final distribution on the nodes.
 In the example above at time roughly 1.11 we see perfect state transfer to the second not, ie (0,1).

+## Commands

-There are many commands will the program is running.
-Here is a list of them
+Here is a list of commands

 t = timestep of .001
 f = timestep of .01